fieldmaps/global-admin/README.md

 ## Methodology: Boundaries

-For those looking to replicate or create workflows of their own, the following serve as a high level overview of the steps carried out during spatial data processing to create the digital boundary file that is clipped with a global admin 0 layer such as the one [here](https://geonode.wfp.org/layers/geonode%3Awld_bnd_adm0).
+For those looking to replicate or create workflows of their own, the following serve as a high level overview of the steps carried out during spatial data processing to create the digital boundary file that is clipped with a global admin 0 layer such as the one from [WFP GeoNode](https://geonode.wfp.org/layers/geonode%3Aglb_bnd_adm0_1).

 ![Input boundaries](https://raw.githubusercontent.com/fieldmaps/global-admin/master/images/tza-1.png)